PedroSantanaDev/pms/README.md

 4. Once you are inside the directory pms/pms.app right-click on the `setup.ps1` file.
 5. Select "Run with PowerShell" from the context menu.
    6. If you dont see a "Run with PowerShell" option select the option "Open in Terminal" and type .\setup.ps1 then hit enter.
+   7. If see a security warning prompt click on Open
 6. **Follow the On-Screen Instructions:** The setup script will perform the following tasks:
    - Check if the .NET SDK is installed and install it if necessary.
    - Restore NuGet packages.